-If you have concerns related to scent sensitivities or need guidance on how to reduce exposure:
+If you have concerns related to scent-related restrictions and limitations or need guidance on how to reduce exposure:

-- Students: Contact Accessible Education Services for support and potential accommodations at caes@flemingcollege.ca. - Employees: Contact your supervisor or human resources for guidance. - Visitors: You can contact the Health and Safety Department for information or help navigating concerns at safety@flemingcollege.ca.
+- Students: Contact Accessible Education Services for support and potential accommodations at caes@flemingcollege.ca . - Employees: Contact your supervisor or human resources for guidance. - Visitors: You can contact the Health and Safety Department for information or help navigating concerns at safety@flemingcollege.ca .